 One of my favorite things to do when I’m on vacation is visiting historic sites, whether it be churches and castles in Europe, temples in Asia or ancient structures in Mexico, I love envisioning what life was like in that exact spot hundreds or sometimes thousands of years ago.
 It’s important to note when you visit a historic home that the last people to live in it were not the only people to live there.
 Often the house changes hands several times over it’s history and of course there were people living on the land even before the home was built.
-In California, especially, there were literally thousands of different Indian tribes living all over the state with different languages as well as hunting and trading styles.
+In California alone, there were almost a hundred Indian tribes living all over the state.

 But don’t book your flight just yet.
 I’ll bet if you do a little research, you might not have to travel outside your own town to find a hidden gem to explore.
 My favorite place to explore in my own backyard is the Rancho Los Cerritos, an 1844 adobe ranch house in the Bixby Knolls neighborhood of North Long Beach.
 The beautiful two-story adobe house was built by John Temple, a merchant living in Los Angeles, as the headquarters for his cattle ranch.
 But before he arrived and after he left many other people lived, owned and loved the house and the land it was built on including the Tongva Indians, a retired Spanish soldier, and the Father of Long Beach himself, Jotham Bixby.